paweenpit/CO553-CW1/README.md

 Move the file containg the dataset to the extracted folder.
 Then run

 ```
-python3 run_pruning_on_unseen_data.py <yournewdataset.txt>
+python3 run_pruning_on_unseen_data.py <yournewdataset>
 ```

-Be sure to replace <yournewdataset.txt> with your test dataset.
+Be sure to replace <yourtestdataset> with your test dataset.
 This will run 10-fold crossvalidation with pruning on the clean and noisy datasets.
 Results will print in screen while it calculates and averages displayed at the end.

 ## To run classification on our 'best' tree on dataset: